Mission 24 · Stage 3

 }

-Subtract 1 from the variable, then delay(1000) for one real second.
+Subtract 1 from the box, then wait one real second.

 Show full sketch (countdown-timer.ino)